rihabothman-cmd/password-strength-checker/README.md

 # Password Strength Checker

-Python makes its debut in cybersecurity.
+Python enters the cybersecurity field.

 ## Description
 This program analyzes the strength of a password based on several criteria: